 Related to aeration and poor water quality, unmaintained pond equipment, such as pumps and filters, can contribute to a rise in mosquito numbers.
-Not only will a clogged filter drastically decrease water quality, it makes an ideal home for mosquitoes to lay their eggs.
+Not only will a clogged filter drastically decrease water quality, but it also makes an ideal home for mosquitoes to lay their eggs.
 Filters without much flow will be a breeding ground for larvae, having all the food and nutrients they need to grow into adult insects.
 Likewise with pond pumps, if the equipment is clogged there will be less water flow and more possibilities for mosquitoes to begin breeding in the pond.

 4) Lack of Natural Predators

-A final aspect which can cause an increase in mosquito numbers is a general lack of natural predators keeping them under control.
+A final aspect that can cause an increase in mosquito numbers is a general lack of natural predators keeping them under control.
 Bats, birds, and frogs are all excellent mosquito killers, but things may have changed in their environment which have caused them to move on.
 For example, woodland being chopped down, ponds being renovated, or drastic changes in weather could all cause predators to move on to feeding in different areas.

-What about Chemical Insecticides/Larvicides?
+What About Chemical Insecticides/Larvicides?

 As with many other chemical treatments, the use of insecticides or larvicides should always be a last resort and should never be used in ponds with fish.
-Chemicals may be highly effective at killing mosquito larvae, but insecticides cannot recognize “good” and “bad” bugs and will just as readily kill other insects, such as dragonflies, water striders, water bugs, and damselflies.
-They are also highly toxic to most aquatic life, including goldfish and koi, as the chemicals easily penetrate tissue and quickly accumulates to poison the fish.
+Chemicals may be highly effective at killing mosquito larvae, but insecticides cannot recognize “good” and “bad” bugs and will just as readily kill other beneficial insects, such as dragonflies, water striders, water bugs, and damselflies.
+They are also highly toxic to most aquatic life, including goldfish and koi, as the chemicals easily penetrate tissue and quickly accumulate to poison the fish.
 Newts, frogs, and all other amphibians are also vulnerable and will quickly die off in ponds where insecticides are added.

-So in almost all cases, we strongly do not recommend the use chemical treatments for mosquito control in ponds.
-In-fact, larvae can even build resistance to certain insecticides over time, which isn’t something seen in natural treatment methods (below).
+So in almost all cases, we strongly do not recommend the use of chemical treatments for mosquito control in ponds.
+In fact, larvae can even build resistance to certain insecticides over time, which isn’t something seen in natural treatment methods (below).
 For all these reasons we always urge pond owners to only use natural methods to remove mosquitoes from their ponds, and to stay away from any form of chemical insecticide.

 The Best Ways to Control Mosquitoes Naturally in Ponds (No Chemicals)